Let’s start with that dreaded question what do you want to do in the future?

 the most of now by developing your knowledge and experiences,

 this will help you to develop your skills, these actions will

 Think in sectors

-When you’re exploring options, it's a good idea to focus on industry sectors rather than on specific occupations.
-Get a feel for sectors that interest you.
+When you’re exploring options, it's a good idea to gain an understanding of industry sectors rather than on specific occupations.
 If you're thinking about being a nurse, explore the health care sector.
 If you're an aspiring chef, think hospitality and catering.
 Looking at becoming an accountant?
 Think financial services, a huge sector that includes industries within banking, insurance, asset management, investment and regulated advice.

 When you think of sectors rather than specific occupations, you multiply your options.
 Having knowledge of the sector you are interested will enable you to think about adapting your skills in the future.
 Find out what Labour Market Information is and how you can use it to help with making career decisions.